edmundedgar/did-plc-p2p-guard-rails/README.md

 ## tl;dr

 The directory signs the updates it receives.
 Anyone can run a directory.
 You can switch directory with a DID update.
-Optionally a directory can sign merkle trees of messages it signed.
+A directory can sign merkle trees of messages it signed.

 We use a blockchain for the following limited purposes: Forcing through updates the directory won't sign, rotating the keys the directory signs with, and timestamping signed merkle roots for reorg-proofing.
 The reorg-proofing timestamps have no fixed schedule and anyone can create them at any time.